 Automotive Ethernet provides the best solution for next-generation in-vehicle networks, connecting centralized computers and ECUs.

-In this free, 60-minute webinar, Microchip‘s Mike Jones and Richard Cannon discuss PCIe and automotive Ethernet’s critical role in creating complete end-to-end centralized computer platform architectures for ADAS and other connected vehicle technologies.
+In this free webinar, Microchip‘s Mike Jones and Richard Cannon discuss PCIe and automotive Ethernet’s critical role in creating complete end-to-end centralized computer platform architectures for ADAS and other connected vehicle technologies.

 Key topics and takeaways:

 - The next-generation vehicle is a “data centre on wheels.”
 CPU, MPU, GPU, NAD, SoC, Accelerators, Storage – all natively wanting to communicate PCIe

 - PCIe switches connect all processors within the central computer, meeting the connectivity bandwidth demands whilst enabling platform modularity, scalability, secure design partitioning and bridging to the Ethernet domain

 - Ethernet provides the vehicle network, transferring sensor data and timing to all devices in the central computer